-Our geographical distribution of vent density per unit area (Fig. 3b) is based on an inventory of 726 vents and includes4 pre-historic vents (scoria cones) identified in the geological record back to at least 57 ka BP (McDougall, 1971).
+Our geographical distribution of vent density per unit area (Fig. 3b) is based on an inventory of 726 vents and includes pre-historic vents (scoria cones) identified in the geological record back to at least 57 ka (McDougall, 1971).
 The lava flow inventory and recurrence probability inside the Enclos covers a time span of 88 years (from 1931 to 2019), and outside the Enclos the record spans 311 years (from 1708 to 2019).
 Given the frequency of activity, this allows a comprehensive data set of 220 lava flows to be used (Table S1).
-These relatively long periods and large numbers of cases, mean that the hazard map, of the entire volcano produced here provide the Java flow inundation probabilities relevant at a temporal scale spanning decades to centuries, and is based on a statistically robust data set.
-As shown in Figure 7, the lava flow inundation probability distribution may change over the time span of a few years.
-However, although precise hazard maps for such active centers need to be regularly updated for short term hazard assessment (e.g. Harris et al. 2019), the topography of the Enclos remains broadly the same (Figure 8), where the slope profile is downhill from west to east, guiding flows towards the coast.
-Therefore, eruptions.
+These relatively long periods and large numbers of cases, mean that the hazard map of the entire volcano provides lava inundation probabilities relevant at a temporal scales spanning decades to a few centuries, and is based on a statistically robust data set.
+As shown in Figure 7, the lava inundation probability distribution may change over the time span of a few years.
+However, although precise hazard maps for such active centers need to be regularly updated for short term hazard assessment (Harris et al. 2019), the topography of the Enclos remains broadly the same (Figure 8), where the slope profile is downhill from west to east, guiding flows towards the coast.
+Therefore, the map presented here is reliable and trustworthy for long term land use planning and management.
+This includes agricultural practices, urban planning, road network planning, assignment of protected areas, park-use planning, implementation of trail networks and installation of subterranean and above ground electric, sewage and gas networks; as well as targeting of potential zones where repair and replacement will be necessary (cf. Tsang et al., 2020).